Noble gas compound: Xenon compounds

-After the initial 1962 studies on XeF4 and XeF2, xenon compounds that have been synthesized include other fluorides (XeF6), oxyfluorides (XeOF2, XeOF4, XeO2F2, XeO3F2, XeO2F4) and oxides (XeO2, XeO3 and XeO4).
+After the initial 1962 studies on link=Xenon tetrafluoride|XeF4 and link=Xenon difluoride|XeF2, xenon compounds that have been synthesized include other fluorides (link=xenon hexafluoride|XeF6), oxyfluorides (link=Xenon oxydifluoride|XeOF2, link=Xenon oxytetrafluoride|XeOF4, link=Xenon dioxydifluoride|XeO2F2, XeO3F2, XeO2F4) and oxides (link=xenon dioxide|XeO2, link=xenon trioxide|XeO3 and link=xenon tetroxide|XeO4).
 Xenon fluorides react with several other fluorides to form fluoroxenates, such as sodium octafluoroxenate(VI) ((Na+)2[XeF8](2-)), and fluoroxenonium salts, such as trifluoroxenonium hexafluoroantimonate ([XeF3]+[SbF6]-).

-In terms of other halide reactivity, short-lived excimers of noble gas halides such as XeCl2 or XeCl are prepared in situ, and are used in the function of excimer lasers.
+In terms of other halide reactivity, short-lived excimers of noble gas halides such as link=xenon dichloride|XeCl2 or XeCl are prepared in situ, and are used in the function of excimer lasers.

-Recently, xenon has been shown to produce a wide variety of compounds of the type XeO_{n}X2 where n is 1, 2 or 3 and X is any electronegative group, such as CF3, C(SO2CF3)3, N(SO2F)2, N(SO2CF3)2, OTeF5, O(IO2F2), etc.; the range of compounds is impressive, similar to that seen with the neighbouring element iodine, running into the thousands and involving bonds between xenon and oxygen, nitrogen, carbon, boron and even gold, as well as perxenic acid, several halides, and complex ions.
+Recently, xenon has been shown to produce a wide variety of compounds of the type XeO_{n}X2 where n is 1, 2 or 3 and X is any electronegative group, such as CF3, link=Triflidic acid|C(SO2CF3)3, N(SO2F)2, link=Bistriflimide|N(SO2CF3)2, link=Teflate|OTeF5, O(IO2F2), etc.; the range of compounds is impressive, similar to that seen with the neighbouring element iodine, running into the thousands and involving bonds between xenon and oxygen, nitrogen, carbon, boron and even gold, as well as perxenic acid, several halides, and complex ions.

 The compound [Xe2]+[Sb4F21]− contains a Xe–Xe bond, which is the longest element-element bond known (308.71 pm = 3.0871 Å).
 Short-lived excimers of Xe2 are reported to exist as a part of the function of excimer lasers.

 Krypton compounds

-Krypton gas reacts with fluorine gas under extreme forcing conditions, forming KrF2 according to the following equation:
+Krypton gas reacts with fluorine gas under extreme forcing conditions, forming link=Krypton difluoride|KrF2 according to the following equation: